etherchina/solidity-doc-cn/using-the-compiler.rst

             "MyContract": [ "abi"，"evm.bytecode.opcodes" ]
           },
       },
-      "modelCheckerSettings":
+        "modelChecker":
         {
           // Choose which model checker engine to use: all (default), bmc, chc, none.
           "engine": "chc",
           // Timeout for each SMT query in milliseconds.
           // If this option is not given, the SMTChecker will use a deterministic
           // resource limit by default.
           // A given timeout of 0 means no resource/time restrictions for any query.
           "timeout": 20000
         }
         }
       }
     }